Ghaath (2000 film): Plot

 Krishna Patil aspires to become a police officer and impresses Ajay Pandey of the Police Academy.
 However, a local gangster, Romesh Bhagwat Dogra, alias Maamu, does not want him to pass the academy and has him disqualified.
 Enraged by this, Patil drinks heavily and is arrested after a scuffle with Ishwar Mohanlal Godbole, a corrupt cop for whom "police" is an acronym for Power, Order, Liar, Income, Corrupt and Encounter.
 It is only when Patil's father bribes him does Godbole release him.
 Patil becomes disillusioned with the system in general.
 One day he meets Kavita Chaudhary, a young, beautiful, intelligent and successful lawyer who had recently lost her father and shares Patil's view of the system.
 Patil and Kavita enter into a relationship.

 Godbole arrests Patil and tortures him in police lockup.
 Godbole is about to encounter Patil but Kavita saves him using her wit.
 Kavita brings a badly injured Patil to her home that night and helps him heal his wounds.
 Patil makes love to Kavita and impregnates her.

 Patil's sister Mansi marries Divakar.
 Soon after their marriage, the couple dies when their building collapses.
 The building was constructed by Maamu, who had Municipal Officer Khairnar killed after he refused to hush up the inquiry.
-Patil learns of this and, together with Kavita and his friends, battles the gangster.
-In the end Patil dies fighting the goons while pregnant Kavita goes ahead and decides to give birth his child.
+Patil learns of this and, together with Kavita and his friends, battles Maamu.
+In the end Patil dies fighting Maamu and his goons while pregnant Kavita goes ahead and decides to give birth his child.